typelevel/doobie/doc/src/main/tut/01-Introduction.md

 ### The Setup

 This book is compiled as part of the build using the [tut](https://github.com/tpolecat/tut) tutorial generator, so the code examples are guaranteed to compile (and with luck should also work correctly).
-Each page stands on its own; if you copy and paste stuff starting from the top, it will work in your REPL as long as you have the proper version of **doobie** and the [H2](http://www.h2database.com/) driver, which you can add to your sbt build as follows:
+Each page stands on its own; if you copy and paste stuff starting from the top, it will work in your REPL as long as you have the proper version of **doobie** and the extensions used here, as well as the [H2](http://www.h2database.com/) driver, which you can add to your sbt build as follows:

 ```scala
 resolvers ++= Seq(